nbnworg/docs/writing/developmentdocs/codeartifact_repo.md

 1. Sign in to the AWS Management Console and open the AWS CodeArtifact console at https://console.aws.amazon.com/codesuite/codeartifact/start.
 For more information, see Setting up with AWS CodeArtifact.

+2. Go to domains->nbnw-domain
-2. Choose Create repository.
+3. Choose Create repository.

-3. In Repository name, enter repo-name
+4. In Repository name, enter repo-name

 (Optional) In Repository Description, enter an optional description for your repository.